course-details-portlet

 • Set theory and discrete functions.

-• Number theory: Divisibility and congruence, Euclid's algorithm, Diffie-Hellman as application.
+• Number theory: Divisibility and congruence, Euclid's algorithm, RSA and/or Diffie-Hellman as applications.

 • Graph theory: Important types of graphs, graph isomorphy, trees.
 Graph theoretical algorithms, such as Prim's and Dijkstra's algorithms.